t-clark04/t-clark04/README.md

   - [Palmer's Penguins Streamlit App](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/basic-streamlit-app)
 - **Past**
   - [Semester-long project](https://github.com/t-clark04/Happiness-Project) on the causes and correlates of happiness using ``ggplot2``, ``dplyr``, ``Plotly``, ``rgl``, and other R packages.
-  - Regression project in R attempting to explain variations in song popularity, using a [Kaggle dataset](https://www.kaggle.com/datasets/yasserh/song-popularity-dataset) with over 13,000 songs.

 ### Tech Toolbox 🛠️